flegaspi700/Chat-AI/docs/04-development/input-validation.md

 ## Overview

-Comprehensive input validation has been implemented across the NoteChat AI application to improve security, stability, and user experience.
+Comprehensive input validation has been implemented across the DocuNote application to improve security, stability, and user experience.
 This guide documents all validation features, security measures, and testing procedures.

 ---